syncfusion-content/wpf-docs/wpf/SfChart/EmptyPoints.md

 ## EmptyPoints and Series

-The following section illustrating few chart types and its behavior with EmptyPoints.
+The following section illustrates few chart types and its behavior with EmptyPoints.

 **ColumnSeries** **with** **EmptyPoint** **as** **Average**